Much Here Is Beautiful: Photography Surveys of the U.S. Bicentennial

 A fully illustrated catalogue, published by Radius Books in partnership with SAAM, will be available for purchase in the museum’s store and online.

-Much Here is Beautiful: Photography Surveys of the U.S. Bicentennial is organized by John Jacob, McEvoy Family Senior Curator of Photography and Krystle Stricklin, assistant curator of photography.
+Much Here Is Beautiful: Photography Surveys of the U.S. Bicentennial is organized by John Jacob, the McEvoy Family Senior Curator for Photography and Krystle Stricklin, assistant curator of photography.

 Visiting Information